 Farm walls offer a huge array of interesting backgrounds for a film or photo shoot at a farm location.

-Take a look at just one of our make-do-and-mend corrugated walls which are scattered across our farm locations in Kent and East Sussex.
+Take a look at just one of our make-do-and-mend corrugated walls which are scattered across our farm locations mainly in the South East of England.

 And here’s a curved version of the wriggly stuff, adorning the walls of some disused grain silos on the Romney Marsh.

 Timber-clad buildings are in plentiful supply on farms which have been part of the landscape for hundreds of years.
 All sorts of shapes and sizes tell their own individual story.
 This granary at Great Knights Farm in East Sussex was built on brick posts to once protect its grain from vermin, now protecting its resident barn owl from prying eyes.